FranBowden/SharedShows/README.md

 ## Usage

 1. Select two countries to compare
-2. Browse the list of shared titles available on Netflix
+2. Browse the list of shared titles available
 3. Click a title to see more details

 ---

 ## Future Improvements

-- Add support for more streaming platforms (Prime Video, Disney+)
 - Save watchlists for users
 - Add user authentication for personalized experiences
 - Improve caching to reduce API requests and speed up filtering